Trump says the media isn't covering North Korea sanctions. It is

 Many analysts and commentators, even those who frequently deride Trump, credited his administration with the victory at the U.N.

 The coverage continued at the start of a new workweek.
-USA Today had a front page story about the sanctions on Monday morning.

 On CNN's "New Day" morning show, Sen. Richard Blumenthal, a Democrat, talked to CNN's Brianna Keilar about the sanctions.
 That appearance apparently prompted a series of tweets sent by the president attacking Blumenthal.